Blistt/Streaming-Ratings---Web-Scrapper/README.md

 # Streaming-Ratings---Web-Scrapper
-Web-Scrappes MyAnimeList for recently active users' rating data
+Web-Scrappes MyAnimeList for recently active users' rating data.
+Options are included to scrapu using both an internal endpoint that resembles an API or the regular public lists' URL